Argentina at the FIFA World Cup: Head coaches

-Through Argentinian team history, several coaches had trained it with different football styles from offensive to defensive tactics.
-There are two predominant 'football schools' about world champions coaches César Menotti who propagates possession and well-look play and Carlos Bilardo who prioritize results and tactical order.
-These head coaches divides Argentine fans kindly.
-Other managers such as Marcelo Bielsa has got his own football style.
-In another way this list shows records in World Cups and in qualifying stages excluding friendlies.
+Throughout the team's history, several coaches have managed the Argentina national side with different football styles and ranges in offensive and defensive tactics.
+There were two predominant "football schools" taught by Argentina's World Cup-winning coaches: César Menotti, who propagated possession and well-look play, and Carlos Bilardo, who prioritized results and tactical order.
+These head coaching styles divided Argentine fans kindly.
+Other managers such as Marcelo Bielsa had their own football style.
+The following table lists every Argentina coach's record with the side at the World Cup finals and in the qualifying stages.